lost-egg/lost-egg.github.io/combat.md

 You have two main defenses against attacks: Parry and Evasion.
 Your **Defense** is the higher of whichever of these you can apply against an attack.
 If something gives a bonus or penalty to Defense, it applies to both Parry and Evasion.
 All onslaught penalties to your Defense stack.

 Your **Parry** represents intercepting and deflecting an attack with a weapon (or with your own body), and you can only use Parry with a close combat weapon.
-Your Parry rating is ([[Dexterity + attack Ability + specialization] $$ \div $$ 2] + weapon's Defense bonus).
+Your Parry rating is ([Dexterity + attack Ability + specialization] ÷ 2 + weapon's Defense bonus).
 You can't apply your Parry against an attack that's unblockable unless another rule says otherwise.

 Your **Evasion** represents completely avoiding an attack.
-Your Evasion rating is ([[Dexterity + Dodge + specialization] $$ \div $$ 2) - armor's Defense penalty).
+Your Evasion rating is ([Dexterity + Dodge + specialization] ÷ 2 - armor's Defense penalty).
 You can't apply your Evasion against an attack that's undodgeable unless another rule says otherwise.

 ---